Study Architecture and Design in the US

 The United States, according to Karissa Rosenfeld of ArchDaily.com, offers some of the top architecture programs including Cornell University in New York, Southern California Institute of Architecture in Los Angeles, and Rice University in Houston, Texas.
-There are other architecture programs such as Parsons The New School of Design that merge architecture with contemporary issues such as sustainability, lighting, and mixed infrastructure so that students are equipped to work in unique settings.

 Each of these schools provide different architectural programs, internship opportunities, modes of instruction and faculty research and specialization.
 In many schools it will take five years to complete the entire program.
 As an international student, it will be very important to research other factors such as cost, entrance requirements and other internship opportunities while you study architecture.

 International students who study architecture at a US college or university will need to meet the requirements at their particular school.
 It is very important to research each school and identify their specific requirements as well as expectations throughout the program.
 Be sure to pay attention to the deadlines to increase the likelihood of a smooth and easy process.

 There are technical requirements for entrance into a US Architecture program that include:

 - interview with a department head (variable)